ShirleyNekoDev/EOSSeminar-MotionController/firmware/README.md

 ## I2C

 Seems not to be working with all GPIO pins.
 A working pair (SDA/SCL) of pins for the ESP32-C3 Dev Module we use were pins 9 and 10.
-When they are pulled up though, for some reason esptool cannot connect to the ESP anymore and you have to pull them out to flash the controller.

 ## BLE Library